-Entry is part of an updated version of White Plains, New York: A City of Contrasts published in 2013.
-The book can viewed online and purchased at Lulu.com:
+Entry and others found on this website are an updated version of White Plains, New York: A City of Contrasts published in 2013.
+The book can viewed online in its entirety and purchased at Lulu.com:

-Today, White Plains (WP), New York is a modern city best known for its shopping centers, courts and services.
-Many come to the city for work, study & entertainment.
+Today, White Plains (WP), New York (NY) is a modern city best known for its shopping centers, courts & services.
+Many come to WP for work, study & entertainment.
 Though a suburb of New York City, WP has an “urban” vibe offering services often available to much larger cities.

-In 1776, WP played an important part in the American Revolution when (NY) became an independent state and then a few months later the setting for a standoff between the American Continental Army and the British Empire.
-Had things not gone as they did, the American dream for independence might have ended here in WP.
+In contrast , WP played an important part in the American Revolution in 1776 when NY became an independent state and then a few months later the setting for a standoff between the American Continental Army and the British Empire.
+Had things not gone as they did, the American dream for independence might have ended in WP.

-Throughout the city one can still find remnants from at the American Revolution, as well as from times before and after independence.
+Throughout WP, one can still find remnants from its long history.
 Many of these remnants have been repurposed or converted into something completely different from what was originally intended.

 BEGINNINGS: During the early 17th century, WP was home to members of the Weckquaeskeck tribe of the Mohican Nation .
 They called the land Quarropas, which has been translated to mean “white marches” or “plains of white.”